powmedia/backbone-forms/README.md

 ###Attributes

-**`itemType`**
+- **`itemType`**

-- Defines the editor that will be used for each item in the list.
-- Similar in use to the main 'type' schema attribute.
-- Defaults to 'Text'.
+  Defines the editor that will be used for each item in the list.
+Similar in use to the main 'type' schema attribute.
+Defaults to 'Text'.

-**`confirmDelete`**
+- **`confirmDelete`**

-- Optional.
+  Optional.
 Text to display in a delete confirmation dialog.
 If falsey, will not ask for confirmation.

-**`itemToString`**
+- **`itemToString`**

-- Optional, but recommended when using listType 'Object'
-- A function that returns a string representing how the object should be displayed in a list item.
+  A function that returns a string representing how the object should be displayed in a list item.

-- When listType is 'NestedModel', the model's `toString()` method will be used, unless a specific `itemToString()` function is defined on the schema.
+  Optional, but recommended when using listType 'Object'.
+When listType is 'NestedModel', the model's `toString()` method will be used, unless a specific `itemToString()` function is defined on the schema.

-**`listTemplate`**
+- **`listTemplate`**

-- Name of the template to hold the list.
+  Name of the template to hold the list.
 Edit if you want to customize the 'Add' button, for instance.
-- Optional, defaults to 'list'
+Optional, defaults to 'list'.

 ###Events

-**`add`**
+- **`add`**

-- This event is triggered when a new item is added to the list.
+  This event is triggered when a new item is added to the list.

-**`remove`**
+- **`remove`**

-- This event is triggered when an existing item is removed from the list.
+  This event is triggered when an existing item is removed from the list.

-**`item:<event>`**
+- **`item:<event>`**

-- Events fired by any item's editor will bubble up and be fired as `item:<event>`.
+  Events fired by any item's editor will bubble up and be fired as `item:<event>`.

-Examples:
+####Examples

     function userToName(user) {
         return user.firstName + ' ' + user.lastName;